rcqx/ep-to-timescaledb/README.md

 models BPS information can be retrieved by the involved actors during different stages of a building development.

-This repo is based on [Gabe Fierro's data retrieval demo](https://github.com/gtfierro/brick-data-retrieval-demo);
+This repo is based on [brick's data retrieval demo](https://github.com/gtfierro/brick-data-retrieval-demo) by [gtfierro](https://github.com/gtfierro);
 which uses BMS points data, [brickschema](https://brickschema.org/) and jupyter/timescaledb docker images.

 In this particular example: